Author: Carter Matthews, Vice President, Empowering Brands

 How to get a marketing qualified lead to a sales qualified lead?

 In short, Nurture and Follow Up!
+Consider integrating a marketing automation platform which can automate most of this process for you.
 This process can be different for every company but can include elements such as:

 Automated email follow-up.
 Perhaps create a series of educational auto-responders designed to guide your leads to a consideration stage.